 Worship Words strives to provide free worship material which is:

-- Inclusive: avoiding gender-exclusive language and imagery for people and God, and other forms of exclusive language.
+- Inclusive*: avoiding gender-exclusive language and imagery for people and God, and other forms of exclusive language.

 - Thoughtful: attending to word-craft, selecting each word and phrase with purpose.
 Avoiding cliché and unreflective usage of familiar phrases.

 - Progressive: respecting the breadth and depth of religious experience within Christianity and across other religious traditions and spiritual expressions; avoiding upholding Christian ideas and concepts as “The Only Way.”
 Relevant words from other religions which benefit and enhance the faith journey and expression of Christians are included.

 - Relevant: Lectionary- or theme-based or responding to current events